Where to Stay in Chicago First Time: Best Areas

 Lakeview is perfect if you are looking to experience a more local, everyday side of Chicago.
 As a residential neighborhood, the cafes and restaurants are largely family-run and cater to the locals rather than tourists.

 One of the loveliest areas of Lakeview is around Belmont Harbour.
 The sheltered bay is home to a small marina surrounded by a leafy park.
 Wandering along the walking trails whilst watching the boats drift around the harbor makes for a very relaxing afternoon stroll.
-You can also check out Broadway and Chicago Music Exchange, and Wrigley Field baseball stadium in this area.

 Best places to stay in Lakeview: